-Ryan & Maniskas, LLP Announces Class Action Lawsuit Against OCZ Technology Group, Inc.
+Ryan & Maniskas, LLP Announces Class Action Lawsuit Against Knight Capital Group, Inc.

-WAYNE, Pa.--(BUSINESS WIRE)-- Ryan & Maniskas, LLP (www.rmclasslaw.com/cases/ocz) announces that a class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of purchasers of OCZ Technology Group, Inc. ("OCZ" or the "Company") (NAS: OCZ) securities during the period of July 10, 2012 and October 10, 2012 (the "Class Period").
+WAYNE, Pa.--(BUSINESS WIRE)-- Ryan & Maniskas, LLP (www.rmclasslaw.com/cases/kcg) announces that a class action lawsuit has been filed in the U.S. District Court for the Western District of Tennessee on behalf of purchasers of Knight Capital Group, Inc. (NYSE: KCG) ("Knight Capital" or the "Company") common stock during the period from February 29, 2012 and August 1, 2012, (the "Class Period").

 Ryan & Maniskas, LLP is a national shareholder litigation firm.
 Ryan & Maniskas, LLP is devoted to protecting the interests of individual and institutional investors in shareholder actions in state and federal courts nationwide.